abidalisyed80/GCP-HowTos/README.md

 We value your feedback!
 If you have suggestions for improvement, ideas for new tutorials, or any questions, feel free to open an issue or reach out to us.

-Let's embark on a journey to explore GCP and Senerion together!
+Let's embark on a journey to explore GCP and Scenario together!

 Happy learning!